 \section{Conclusion}

-We introduced a principled, tail-aware framework for evaluating and optimizing adversarial attacks on LLMs.
+We introduce a principled, sampling-aware framework for adversarial attacks on LLMs.
 Generating a larger number of samples enables us to better understand existing attacks and expand the design space, yielding substantial improvements in both attack success rate and efficiency.
-Leveraging our perspective enables us to explicitly account for tail-risk events, our approach provides a more realistic and robust assessment about the behavior of models deployed at scale.
+Leveraging our perspective enables us to explicitly account for tail-risk events and provides a more realistic and robust assessment of models deployed at scale.
 Notably, our approach is modular and can be stacked on top of any existing optimization-based attack without changing the underlying algorithm.

-Through an analysis of the dynamics of the harm distribution throughout an attack, we observed that, for most models and attacks, optimization primarily reduces refusal rates but does not increase the average severity of compliant responses, with most optimization strategies having overall little effect on prompt effectiveness.
-Finally, by adopting a distributional perspective, we enable new avenues for attack objectives.
-We showcase this by introducing a novel, data-free entropy-maximization objective which is particularly effective at higher sample counts.
+Through an analysis of the harm distribution dynamics during an attack, we observe that for most models and attacks, optimization primarily reduces refusal rates but does not increase the severity of compliant responses, with most optimization strategies having little effect on prompt effectiveness.

+In addition, our sampling-aware perspective opens new avenues for attack design.
+We showcase this by introducing a novel, label-free entropy-maximization objective which is particularly effective at higher sample counts.
 Overall, our findings indicate that future attacks and evaluations will need to take into account sampling to ensure reliable and realistic assessment of LLM safety.